Morality Vs. Ethics: A Guide To Ethical Decision-Making

 Justice

 Philosophical considerations about justice involve ideas about equity, equality, and fairness.
 Answering ethical questions about justice may involve examining the nature of human dignity.
 For example, ethics may dictate that a person who has been harmed is entitled to compensation or reparation.
-Justice relies on impartiality and non-discrimination and can help individuals better understand how to make sound decisions about situations involving groups of people.
+Justice relies on impartiality and non-discrimination, often taking the form of specific rules or laws.
+In some cases, justice can help individuals better understand how to make sound decisions about situations involving groups of people.

 When making ethical determinations about societal problems, it may be worth considering which path best serves the common good.
-For example, businesses may have an ethical duty to protect consumers, employees, or the environment.
-These questions can also relate to the individual’s relationship to society.
-For example, a person may believe they have an ethical duty to avoid littering to protect the environment.
+For example, businesses may have an ethical duty to safeguard consumers, employees, or the environment.
+These questions can also relate to the individual’s personal social system and relationships to society at large.
+For example, a person may believe they have an ethical duty to avoid littering to safeguard the environment.

 Virtue

 Virtue involves character, moral righteousness, and one’s duty to oneself and others.
-Virtuosity is rooted in the idea that people have an obligation to strive toward their full potential and live in ways that maximize happiness and contentment for themselves, their loved ones, and their communities.
+Virtuosity is rooted in the idea that people should adhere to a moral code, strive toward their full potential, and live in ways that maximize happiness and contentment for themselves, their loved ones, and their communities.
 A virtuous person may practice honesty, wisdom, courage, compassion, and empathy, acting in ways that promote self-growth, positive relationships, and personal fulfillment.

 Care